 3 More Sleeps: How to Survive The Low Points of the Holiday Season

 Let me start with the personal, good news first: the reason you haven't gotten this blog for over a month is that we've had our busiest Christmas ever and I literally have not had time to sit down at the computer and write!
-Thank you Toronto, and Australia, and Texas, the entire US Midwest, and lots and lots of Missouri for whatever reason.
+Thank you Toronto, and Australia, and Texas, the entire US Midwest, and lots and lots of Missouri in particular.

 Last year I wrote about tips for having a successful holiday season, but they involved all sorts of clever planning and it is far too late for that.
 There are only 3 more sleeps.
-For me, much of my sadness seems to come from simple guilt that I am not meeting anybody's expectations; the pressure at this time of year to be great is so, well, great, that it crushes me.
+For me, much of my sadness seems to come from simple guilt that I am not meeting anybody's expectations; the pressure at this time of year to just be great is so, well, great, that it crushes me.
 So here's what to do if you feel like crap while everyone else is ho ho ho-ing.
-Disclaimer: I may or may not actually do any of this, but it all makes sense.
+Disclaimer: I may or may not do this all regularly or well, but it all makes sense and it definitely works when I do it.

 How to Survive The Holidays When you Feel Less Than 100%